 He can also bring this experience to funds whose investors and investment managers share the same governance philosophy of having actively engaged directors and service providers, whether they are startup funds, emerging managers or well established names improving their governance structures.

-Margot is co-head of the Grant Thornton Specialist Services practice in Grand Cayman, and leader of insolvency and corporate recovery assignments in the Cayman Islands and Offshore. .
-Margot ignited her career over 20 years ago through her focused work on international cross border restructuring, insolvency and forensic matters.
+Margot is a partner with Grant Thornton and the head of the Grant Thornton Specialist Services practice in Grand Cayman, and leader of insolvency and corporate recovery assignments in the Cayman Islands.
+Margot has been working on offshore cross border assignments for nearly 25 years through her focused work on international cross border restructuring, insolvency and forensic matters.
 She leads the Grant Thornton team across global engagements and regularly accepts appointments by Cayman and BVI courts; Margot has been appointed a Chapter 15 foreign representative in a number of offshore cases and voluntary liquidation appointments.

 Her expertise involves assessing and establishing restructuring plans, detailed investigations, location and recovery of assets, securing and enforcing collateral internationally and working closely with creditors to establish strategy to maximise their return.
 Her work often has a cross border focus including work in Cayman, BVI, United States, Switzerland, Luxembourg, France, and Asia.